CodeYourFuture/immersive-go-course/projects/multiple-servers/README.md

 - `go run ./cmd/api-server` — start the API server
 - `go run ./cmd/static-server` — start the static server

 Specifically, the `cmd/` files will import functionality from `api` and `static` respectively, and run them.
 This modularity will make the code easier to understand (which is _the most important thing_ for code!).
-If you need a refesher on modularity in Go, the Go website has [a good guide](https://go.dev/doc/code).
+If you need a refresher on modularity in Go, the Go website has [a good guide](https://go.dev/doc/code).

 In reality, starting each will look like this: